This post may contain affiliate links that pay us when you click on them.

 How & Why of Resort Fees

-In a scientific perspective, this is the theory of “partitioned pricing”.
-Partitioned pricing is the tactic used by marketers to attract new customers to their product by offering prices segmented through fees.
+In a scientific perspective, this is “partitioned pricing”.
+Partitioned pricing is pricing by marketers to attract new customers to their product by offering prices segmented through fees.
 For example, let’s take two properties and compare – amenities aside.

 Let’s say Hotel A is $200 per night and Hotel B is $215 per night.